 It helps to understand the different types of program options when you’re deciding where to study abroad.
 There are typically three types: direct enrollment, island, and hybrid.

-A direct enrollment program is the type where you’ll enroll directly into a foreign university and take classes with local students (often in the local language).
+A direct enrollment program is a type where you’ll enroll directly into a foreign university and take classes with local students (often in the local language).
 This type of program usually offers less administrative support for foreigners than other study abroad programs do, and you’re typically treated more or less like any other student.

 An island program is normally run through a program provider, or outside organization responsible for organizing classes, trips, administration, etc. Students typically only have classes with other program participants in an island program, which is especially helpful if you don’t speak the local language.
 Often these programs will offer help finding housing, plan program-sponsored trips, and will have extensive administrative support.

-A hybrid program is something in between an island and a direct enroll program.
+A hybrid program is something in between an island and a direct enrollment program.
 Some of the classes in a hybrid program will be with other program participants, but you may have the opportunity to take classes with local or international students as well.
 If you’re more independent, and you’re comfortable with jumping right into a new university then direct enrollment could be a great option for you!

 Often there is a study abroad office that will help you arrange your classes and housing, and your home institution’s study abroad office should be able to help with that as well.
 If you don’t speak the local language, or you feel that you’d like some more support while you’re abroad (which is totally okay!), then an island or hybrid program may be the better option.